Login

 Do I have to pay any entrance fees?

-No, there are no additional costs related to the experience
+No, there are no additional costs related to the Peruvian tea experience.

 Is this a private excursion or will I share the experience with other travelers?